awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-troubleshooting.md

 You can also explore AWS X\-Ray graphs of how your services network with each other\.
 Or, use them to explore aggregate statistics about how each service\-to\-service link is performing\.
 Last, you can dive deeper into any specific transaction to see how segments representing network calls are associated with that particular transaction\.

-![\[Diagram showing architecture of an X-Ray timeline.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/xray-timeline.png)
+![\[Diagram showing architecture of an X-Ray time line.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/xray-timeline.png)

 You can use these features to identify if there's a networking bottleneck or if a specific service within your network isn't performing as expected\.